contentstack/live-preview-sdk/README.md

 # Contentstack Live Preveiew SDK

+Contentstack is a headless CMS with an API-first approach.
+It is a CMS that developers can use to build powerful cross-platform applications in their favorite languages.
+Build your application frontend, and Contentstack will take care of the rest.
+[Read More](https://www.contentstack.com/).

-This SDK is responsible to establish a communication channel between the Contentstack SDK and your website, and transfer live changes to the site.
+Contentstack provides the Live Preview SDK to establish a communication channel between the various Contentstack SDKs and your website, transmitting live changes to the preview pane.

 # Installation

-You could install this package via npm using following command
+To install the package via npm using following command:

 ```bash
 npm install @contenstack/live-preview-sdk
 ```

-or you can include it directly in the HTML.
+Alternatively, if you want to include the package directly in your website HTML code, use the following command:

 ```html
 <script src="https://unpkg.com/@contentstack/live-preview-sdk@1.1.0/dist/index.js"></script>
 ```

-# Usage
+# Initializing the SDK

 ### Live preview

-As this sdk is responsible only for the communication, we only need to initialize the SDK.
+Since the live preview SDK is responsible for communication, you need to only initialize it.
+Use the following command to initialize the SDK:

 ```javascript
 import ContentstackLivePreview from "@contenstack/live-preview-sdk";